IlmariHirvonen/simple-game/README.md

 # simple-game
-Basic game and testing github
+Basic game and testing github.
+Game will be simple top down shooter